 Physical fitness is a key component in pregnancy.
 Naturally, a woman going through In Vitro Fertilization (IVF) should stay healthy to increase the chance of giving birth.
 Research suggests that a normal BMI increases IVF success.
 One way to maintain a healthy BMI is through exercise.

 Generally, IVF patients are encouraged to avoid strenuous physical activities.
 This includes aerobic training, abdominal workouts, and anaerobic exercises.
-Heavy physical activity can lead to ovarian torsion, unsuccessful ovary stimulation, implantation failure, cycle cancelation, and miscarriage.
+Heavy physical activity can lead to ovarian torsion, unsuccessful ovarian stimulation, implantation failure, cycle cancellation, and miscarriage.

 This article will explore what exercises to avoid and the negative impact of strenuous exercise on IVF patients.
-Further, here we will discuss why mild physical activity is beneficial for IVF patients, as well as list down safe exercises during IVF.
+We will also discuss why mild physical activity is beneficial for IVF patients, as well as list down safe exercises during IVF.

 What is IVF?

-In Vitro Fertilization is a medical procedure that involves uniting an egg and a sperm, otherwise normally, outside the body.
-Once the egg is fertilized, the embryo is then implanted in the woman’s uterus.
+In Vitro Fertilization is a medical procedure that involves uniting an egg and a sperm outside the body.
+Once the egg is fertilized, the embryo is then implanted back to the woman’s uterus.
 IVF helps infertile couples achieve pregnancy.
-Its success rate relies on various factors such as lifestyle, reproductive history, the cause of infertility, and maternal age.
+Its success rate relies on various factors, such as lifestyle, reproductive history, the cause of infertility, and maternal age.

 IVF pregnancy rates and live birth rates vary.
 Among Americans, the highest live birth rate, at 41-43 percent, is noted in women under 35 years old.
 On the other hand, women over 40 have the lowest birth rate, at 13-18 percent.